cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 * file AMT: the AMT trie for storing the file.

 ## Six core processes
-> On Hamt trie.
+On Hamt trie.
 * A. Response with predicted ContractResultStateRoot, which is a hamt cbor.cid. (service response to HamtGraphRelaySync).
 One instatnce per connection to prevent ddos. a call-back registerred in libp2p.
-  * B. Collect votings from chain peers to discover the ChainID's safety state root. (single thread func)
+* B. Collect votings from chain peers to discover the ChainID's safety state root. (single thread func)<br/> <br/>
-> On Amt trie.
+On Amt trie.
 * C. File Downloader. (download files and logging download data)
 * D. Reponse AMT cbor.cid to file downloader request. (service response to AMTGraphRelaySync and logging upload data).
-One instatnce per connection to prevent ddos.  改到以chain 为服务单位
+One instatnce per connection to prevent ddos.  改到以chain 为服务单位<br/> <br/>
+On Environment
-> E. Process manager, main(); schedule above 4 processes instance existing and prevent DDOS.
+* E. Process manager, main(); schedule above 4 processes instance existing and prevent DDOS.

-> F. Resource management: When safty root time pass the mutable range, the safety blocks will be pinned.
+* F. Resource management: When safty root time pass the mutable range, the safety blocks will be pinned.
 All seeded files will be pinned.
 Others are unpinned subject to GC.

 ## Operation variables in database
 in each transition, following variables will be populated from execution and run-time.